pacphi/make-onboarding-suck-less/README.md

 ## Tools used to curate toolsets

 _Vagrant_ is used to create and start a VM on a host OS.
 That VM, your choice of _MacOS_, _Ubuntu_, or _Windows_ has tools curated for a Kubernetes operator or developer.
-(You could certainly craft other variants).
+You could certainly craft other variants.
+(Use case: get toolset ready for consumption on a laptop or workstation).

 _Docker_ is employed along with a Dockerfile to curate the same.